Health Services

 Bake Sales and Hot Dog Sales:

-Food Safety Requires that everyone at the sale have the Basic Food Safety Course certification.
-An application for request to operate a temporary food booth must also be submitted at least ten days before event.
+Food Safety Requires that everyone at the sale have the Basic DPH-EH Food Handlers Safety Course certification.
+An application for request to operate a temporary food booth must also be submitted at least ten business days prior to the event.
 A permit will be issued when all requirements in accordance with TBMED 530 are met.
-Food safety certificates and permit must be present and available for review the day of the event.
+Permits and DPH-EH Food safety certificates must be present and available for review the day of the event.
 All bake sale items should be individually wrapped.

 Food SafetyHot dogs may be served with chili and cheese as long as the chili and cheese are from commercially canned containers.
-Single service catsup, mustard, and relish can also be provided.
+Single service ketchup, mustard, and relish may also be provided.

 Potentially Hazardous Foods: